keeweb/keeweb-favicon-cdn/README.md

   - 20 x 20
   - 16 x 16
 - All sizes need to be combined into a single `.ico` file
-- Each icon should not exceed 100kb
+- Each icon should not exceed `80kb`
-- Icon should be placed in a parent folder which starts with the name of the service
+- Icon should be placed in a parent folder which starts with the first letter of the service
-  - Ex: `/r/reddit.ico` for Reddit
+  - Ex: `/r/reddit.com.ico` for Reddit
+  - If you are providing a favicon for a subdomain, the folder name should start with the first letter of the subdomain, not the base domain.
+    - Ex: `/f/forum.libriv.ox.org.ico`
+  - Domains with dashes should be labeled with the same character.
+    - Ex: `/r/random-website.com.ico`
+  - Anything after the TLD _(top-level domain : .com, .org, .net, etc.)_ is ignored.
+    - Ex: https://subdomain.my-domain-example.com/example/page/file.html should have a favicon in `/s/subdomain.my-domain-example.com.ico`

 <br />

 If you need an easy solution for converting icons to `.ico` with the proper sizes, you can install: